Are you looking for ways to become more creative? It’s easier than you think – it’s more like training your muscles.

 - Here comes trouble

 - Love is in the air

 - The heat of the moment

-Well, this is enough prompts for the upcoming 10 days!
+Well, these is enough prompts for the upcoming 10 days!

 Every day take a pen (no pencils), give yourself 5 minutes, and try to doodle that word or expression.

 The idea is that you’re drawing in pen, so there are no redos, and the time limit pushes you to go with the first idea that pops into your mind.

 To make sure you can easily complete these drills and work on your creativity, I created some free printables for you.